 Accounts receivable consists of the receivables from guests for guest room revenue.
 Accounts receivable does not bear interest and is periodically evaluated for collectibility.
 At December 31, 2004, the Company considers accounts receivable to be fully collectible; accordingly, no allowance for doubtful accounts is required.
 The Company generally does not require collateral for accounts receivable.

-- Note 2 Summary of Significant Accounting Policies (continued) - e) Inventories f) Revenue Recognition g) Deferred Financing Costs
+Note 2 - Summary of Significant Accounting Policies (continued)

+e) Inventories

 Inventories are comprised primarily of hotel operating supplies and are valued at the lower of cost or market.
 Cost is determined by the first-in, first-out method.